ORA-28040: No matching authentication protocol

 PL/SQL developer is an install-based software.
 Generally, it leverages your native Oracle client to find necessary configuration file.
 Furthermore, it uses Oracle Call Interface (OCI) of your native Oracle client to connect Oracle databases.

-That said, if your native Oracle client is old enough, you will get ORA-28040 like this:
+That is, if your native Oracle client is old enough, you will get ORA-28040 like this:

-Please make sure that at least Microsoft Visual Studio 2005 Redistributable is installed in your machine before using Oracle instant client 11.2.
+Please make sure that at least Microsoft Visual Studio 2005 Redistributable has been installed in your machine before using Oracle instant client 11.2.

-Step 4: Restart PL/SQL and logon an Oracle 12c database.
+Restart PL/SQL developer and logon an Oracle 12c database.

 Toad for Oracle

-Toad for Oracle is also an installer-based software for Oracle database administration or sometimes development.
+Toad for Oracle is also an installer-based software that is mainly used for database administration and sometimes for development.
 Same error ORA-28040 may occur in Toad for Oracle, if the underlying network substrate is the same old Oracle 9.2.

 As we can see, the tool utilized the underlying Oracle client 9.2 to connect a 12c database.
 That’s why we saw ORA-28040 alert in Toad for Oracle 9.7.

-As we can see, the new Oracle client will be used to connect an Oracle 12c database.
+As we can see, the new Oracle client is found by Toad and ready to be used to match the authentication protocol of an Oracle 12c database.

 SQuirreL SQL Client